 Our international headquarters are located in Tel Aviv, Israel.
-We occupy our headquarters pursuant to a lease with the City of Tel Aviv - Jaffa, which expires in August 2059.
-We are not required to make any additional payments under the lease.
+We occupy our headquarters pursuant to a long-term lease with the City of Tel Aviv - Jaffa, which expires in August 2059.
+We made a prepayment for the entire term upon entering into this lease and we are not required to make any additional payments under the lease.

 Our international headquarters building contains approximately 150,000 square feet of office space.
-Our international headquarters building is used for administration of our business, including sales and research and development.
+Our international headquarters building is used for administration of our business, as well as sales and research and development.
 We also acquired the rights to construct an additional building with approximately 130,000 square feet.

 In addition, we lease offices in various locations around the world.
-Our principal offices locations are as follows:
+Our principal office locations in the U.S. are as follows:

-Location Primary Usage Space (square feet) Redwood City, California U.S. Headquarters 73,127 Irving, Texas Technical support, education and professional services 26,725 Stockholm, Sweden Research and development 15,123
+Location Primary Usage Space (square feet) Redwood City, California U.S. Headquarters 73,127 Irving, Texas Technical support, education and professional services 26,725